yanncalec/SIES/README.md

 * +wavelet: classes of wavelet representation for shape perception
 * examples: demos scripts

 For usage of the package, go to the path examples/ and run the demo scripts.
-You suggestions and remarks are welcomed.
+Your suggestions and remarks are welcome.

 Author: Han Wang, Email: han.wang@ens.fr